 The legal guardian or the individual's authorized representative has the authority to request that additional or current medical life-sustaining treatments be withheld or withdrawn.
 This is a difficult decision for the guardian and family to make.
-There are certain criteria under 1750-b and additional notifications that must be made to protect the individual under the law, especially when the individual has a developmental disability and receives services under OPWDD
+There are certain criteria under 1750-b and additional notifications that must be made to protect the individual under the law, especially when the individual lives in a certified residential setting (IRA, ICF, FC).